 Aquarelle water-soluble pencils are a wonderful thing.

-I usually take the tool out of my big art box to finish an almost done watercolor.
-A sharpened pencil tip is ideal for creating detailed, delicate marks; the same effect may be hard to achieve with even very thin brushes.
+I usually take the tool out of my big art box to finish a nearly finished watercolor.
+A sharpened pencil tip is ideal for creating detailed, delicate marks; the same effect may be hard to achieve, even with very thin brushes.

-The medium is capable of being basic, though.
+The medium is capable of basic techniques, though.

 There are a wide variety of techniques: